 Jaguars Sign Foye Oluokun; Is Georgia's Nakobe Dean Falcons Draft Replacement?

-The Atlanta Falcons likely knew that linebacker Foye Oluokun was going to command a market this offseason.
+The Atlanta Falcons likely knew that linebacker Foye Oluokun was going to command a big price this offseason.
 In the end, he took the money and ran right to the AFC to join quarterback Trevor Lawrence.

 Nakobe Dean